Cool Down in the Summer • What’s Better — Cold or Hot Drinks?

 For this cooling effect to take place, you need to be in an environment where the sweat can evaporate.

-Does this mean that in hot and humid conditions, when sweat evaporation is limited, you should drink cold drinks?
+Does this mean that in hot and humid conditions, when sweat doesn’t evaporate so easily, you should opt for a cold drink?

 Not so fast.